Planning a trip to Florence and seeing rain in the forecast?

 One spot we absolutely love is Ballerini Pasticceria, located at Borgo Ognissanti 132.
 It's become our regular stop on our walks from our Florence home - Casa di Chiara apartment to the historic center.

-They serve amazing cappuccinos and a tempting array of treats - from fresh pastries and pizzas to tasty sandwiches.
+They serve amazing cappuccinos and a tempting baked treats - from fresh pastries to tasty sandwiches.
 Don't miss their house-made chocolate pralines!
 The staff is wonderfully friendly, which makes every visit even more enjoyable.

 If you love quality coffee you can also relax in one of the Ditta Artigianale cafés (on several locations) - their coffee is outstanding.